ppostuma/PHC-Graphics-Library/README.md

-# PHC Graphics Library
+# PHC Graphics Library, version 1.0

 This is a graphics library for a new image format, PHC.
-Images files are lossless RGB565-encoded, either paletted or full-colour, with optional RLE-compression, and are created from BMP, GIF, or PNG.
+Images files are lossless RGB565-encoded, either paletted or full-colour, with optional custom RLE-compression, and are created from BMP, GIF, or PNG.
 Transparency is removed but a background colour may be specified during conversion.
 Images are read from SPIFFS and rendered to TFT display screens using [Bodmer's excellent TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI), typically about twice as fast as JPGs rendered using his (also excellent) [JPEGDecoder](https://github.com/Bodmer/JPEGDecoder).

 An annotated PHP script is included to produce these files.